wandersonca/HPC-Password-Cracker/README.md

 ## Parallel Implementation - MPI

-### How to pre-split files for parallel dictionary attack methods:
+### How to pre-split files for MPI dictionary attack:
-Provide the number of lines per file.
-(E.g., With 4 processes, we will need 4 files.
-100 passwords split evenly into 25 lines per file.)
+Provide the number of lines per file. (_E.g._, With four processes and 100 passwords, we need four files.
+Divide the 100 passwords evenly into 25 per file.)

 ``mkdir -p temp && split -d -l 25 dictionary_files/100_pass.txt temp/file_``

+Note: A current limitation here is the need to have a number of passwords even divisible by the number of processes.

 ### How to compile:
 Run make: ``make mpi``